helpwave/services/README.md

 * `devcontainer`

 Of particular interest are the `services` and `devcontainer` containers.
 The former starts all go services using [air](https://github.com/cosmtrek/air), a tool that automatically recompiles and restarts the service on reload.
 The latter gives you a playground for development with all the tools you need.
-As it is in the docker network you can use the names of the other (docker compose) services as hostnames (i.e. `postgres` will be resolved to the container in which the postgres instance is running on).
+As it is in the docker network you can use the names of the other (docker compose) services as hostnames (i.e., `postgres` will be resolved to the container in which the postgres instance is running on).
 **It also has access to docker.** This means you can, for example, read the services logs like this: `docker compose logs services -f`, and start / stop / restart containers.

 A lot of ports will be allocated on your host system for additional debugging.
 Have a look at the [table below](#ports) for more information.